-In Scotland, the government has advised 20 people can now attend a funeral and services are no longer limited to close family.
-The number may be lower if the venue is smaller and safe social cannot be observed for 20 people.
+In Scotland, the government has advised 20 people can attend a funeral and services are no longer limited to close family.
+The number may be lower if the venue is smaller and safe social distancing cannot be observed for 20 people.
 This guidance could change if your area goes into ‘local lockdown’.

 Do I need to wear a face covering at a funeral?

 Yes.
 If you’re attending a funeral at an indoor venue, please wear a face covering.

 Who goes to the funeral is up to you, so long as the number of people attending doesn’t break government guidelines.
 Your funeral director will be let you know how many people can attend where you are.